Vera

 additional advanced search filters to browse by brand, category, and style of clothing

-a feature to explore sustainable fashion efforts and highlight small, “slow-fashion” businesses
+a feature to explore sustainable fashion brands and highlight small, “slow-fashion” businesses

 “It is very refreshing to scroll through a feed and see people that look like me.